Licensing criteria for hospital-based ECE services

 Reviewing emergency plans and evacuation procedures should be a regular part of the service’s self review and records should be kept of these discussions.

-Keep the drill records for the current year plus one additional year
+Keep the drill records for two years.

 - Things to consider